zonca/openstack_unshelver_webapp/README.md

 - **Process layout**: the controller VM runs the FastHTML app (without GitHub auth and with a public landing page), Caddy serving TLS + reverse proxy duties, and a background watcher that streams Caddy access logs to track activity.
-- **Caddy flow**: a single static config always accepts traffic at the controller; it tries the GPU backend first and falls back to the controller UI whenever the GPU instance is shelved or unhealthy.
-A dedicated `/control` route always stays on the controller so operators can monitor and intervene.
+- **Dual hostnames**: `cosmosage-unshelver…` always lands on the launcher UI while `cosmosage…` proxies to the GPU VM.
+When the GPU is offline, Caddy detects the failure and redirects the chat hostname back to the launcher.
-- **Wake + proxy**: when a visitor presses the public button, the FastHTML app unshelves the GPU VM, polls its `/health`, and flips an internal flag that lets Caddy keep proxying through transparently.
-Users stay on the same hostname the entire time.
+- **Wake + proxy**: when a visitor presses the public button, the FastHTML app unshelves the GPU VM, polls its `/health`, and posts a friendly message telling people to open the chat hostname once it is ready.
 - **Idle detection**: the controller watches Caddy’s proxied requests; if no traffic hits the GPU backend for the configured timeout, a background task triggers the shelve workflow.
 This exists alongside a manual shelve-now endpoint exposed only at an obscure